dempe/blog/resources/posts/books-2023.md

 Andy Greenburg is my favorite tech journalist.
 He somehow manages to weave technical details into a gripping narrative, something like a real life cyberpunk novel.

 The topics in *Sandworm* are scary.
 The United States, in creating Stuxnet, created the first (known) computer virus that physical manifestations.
 Since then, Russia has repeatedly used computer viruses to knock out power grids in Georgia and Ukraine.
-The books also details experiments done against the US powergrid, demonstrating that it is not immune to such attacks.
-In fact, the US powergrid is more advanced (i.e., has more computers) than those in Ukraine and Georgia, making it even more of a target for hacking.
+The books also details experiments done against the US power grid, demonstrating that it is not immune to such attacks.
+In fact, the US power grid is more advanced (i.e., has more computers) than those in Ukraine and Georgia, making it even more of a target for hacking.

 Greenburg goes into all of this and more as he tracks down the culprits who created a notorious virus called Sandworm.
 Kremlinology plays a large part in the story.
 Since the Cold War, the Russians have employed various tactics and strategies in order to cover their tracks.
 Interestingly, many of these same tactics have analogues in the modern world, and the Russians, prolific hackers that they are, readily employ modern analogues of these in their viruses.
 For example, they hacked into the Winter Olympics in Seoul.
 Upon analysis, everyone immediately suspected the North Korea (for obvious reasons).
 However, the authors of the worm increased suspicions even further by including particular exploits that the North Koreans were known to be fond of using.
 For whatever reason, they also included Chinese signatures.
-This confused analyists, but also placed suspicion on China.
+This confused analysts, but also placed suspicion on China.
 It was only months later that diligent analyst discovered the unmistakable signs of Russia.
-Ironically enough, this security analyist was, himself, Russian.
+Ironically enough, this security analyst was, himself, Russian.

 Security is only going to become an ever more relevant field as time goes on, as computers proliferate, and technology grows. *Sandworm* gives the non-expert a glimpse into the scary developments taking place in the field of computer security.